potassco/pddl-instances/ipc-1998/README.md

 ## Modifications

-* problem domains and instances were renamed for consistency
+* renamed problem domains and instances for consistency